Holding Negligent Boaters Responsible

 If you or a loved one suffered an injury on the water, contact the boating accident attorneys at the McArthur Law Firm.
 We want to hold negligent boat operators accountable.
 But, we also hope that civil lawsuits bring awareness and better safety standards for the public.

-Evander Holyfield endorses our law firm.
-He knows of our reputation as aggressive attorneys for people who might otherwise lack a voice.
+We have earned a solid reputation as aggressive attorneys for people who might otherwise lack a voice.
 Reach out to our office today.
-We offer a free consultation at 1-888-WE-FIGHT or fill out an online form about a boating accident.
-If you live in another state, please call our Georgia law firm at (478) 796-9380.
+We offer a free consultation at 478-238-1150 or fill out an online form about a boating accident.
+We serve injury victims throughout Georgia and nationwide.